dinakajoy/authXpress/README.md

-# authXpress
+# AuthXpress

-AuthXpress is a robust and secure authentication system designed for modern web applications, with robust role-based access control (RBAC), ensuring secure and seamless user management.
-It offers essential features like user registration, login, forgot password, password reset, and refresh token management.
-With persistent login capabilities, users remain seamlessly authenticated even after refreshing the page.
-Users can also assign roles and permissions to users.
+**AuthXpress** is a robust and secure authentication system designed for modern web applications, featuring powerful **Role-Based Access Control (RBAC)** for secure and flexible user management.

+It offers essential features such as:

+- User registration and login
+- Forgot password and password reset
+- Refresh token and persistent login
+- Google login and multi-factor authentication
+- Protected routes and feature-level restrictions based on user roles and permissions (backend + frontend)

-Built with a powerful Express.js backend and an intuitive React.js frontend, AuthXpress ensures a smooth user experience while prioritizing data security.
-Featuring hashed passwords, token-based authentication, and secure storage practices, it’s a production-ready solution that integrates seamlessly into your application.
+Built with a powerful **Express.js** backend and an intuitive **React.js** frontend, AuthXpress ensures a seamless user experience while prioritizing data security.
+Featuring hashed passwords, token-based authentication, and secure storage practices, it’s a **production-ready** solution that integrates easily into modern web applications.

-## Why Token-Based Authentication
+## 🔐 Why Token-Based Authentication?

-1. It is Stateless, which makes it hightly scalable because it provides Cross-Domain support
+1. **Stateless** — Scalable and supports cross-domain requests (CORS).
-2. Token is stored on the client but it gets verified on the server
+2. **Secure** — Token is stored on the client but always verified on the server.

-## Features
+## ✨ Features

-- **User Authentication**
-  - Login, Signup, Forgot Password, and Reset Password functionality.
-- **Reset Password Via Email**
+### User Authentication
+- Signup and login with secure credential handling
+- Multi-factor authentication (e.g. Google Authenticator)

+### Reset Password via Email
-  - Request for Password reset and get a reset link in your registered email
+- Request a reset link via registered email
-  - Token with 1 hour validity
+- Reset token is valid for 1 hour

+### Role-Based Access Control (RBAC)
+- Create roles and assign permissions
+- Restrict access to routes and features based on roles/permissions
+- Protect both backend APIs and frontend UI components dynamically

+### Persistent Login
+- Seamless user sessions even after refreshing the page
+- Access and refresh token flow for secure re-authentication

+### OAuth Login
+- Google login integration for quick and secure authentication

+## 🛡️ Security Highlights

+- Passwords hashed using bcrypt
-- **Responsive Design**
+- JWT-based authentication
-  - Fully responsive UI built with CSS and TailwindCSS for an optimized user experience on all devices.

-## Technologies Used

-- **Frontend:** React.js, CSS, TailwindCSS
+- Route protection and role-based authorization
+- Secure storage and token handling best practices

+## 📁 Tech Stack

-- **Backend:** Express.js, MogoDB, JSON Web Token, NodeMailer
+- **Backend**: Express.js, Mongoose, JWT, bcrypt, NodeMailer
+- **Frontend**: React.js, React Query, Axios, Formik, Yup, TailwindCSS

+## 🚀 Ready to Use

+AuthXpress is ideal for any modern web app that needs secure, scalable authentication and access control.

 ## Installation